-If you notice I was at IRPPL for 6 months, Ashok Hinduja for 1.5 years and then Deloitte where I have been for almost 4 years.
+If you notice I was at IRPPL for 6 months, at Ashok Hinduja for 1.5 years, and then at Deloitte where I have been for almost 4 years.

 I did take short jumps to reach a settled career life.
 But, it doesn’t mean the other two companies are wrong or their work profile was not great.
 It is just I wasn’t able to make my mark in those companies.
 Or you could say I never felt like working in the industry.
 I realized a Big Accounting firm is where I wanted to be.

 In fact, in between, I also moved to BDO for a very short span before moving to Deloitte again!